 Another issue might be the day off for the coaching and support staff (medical, physiotherapists) as well.
-Good manager should take that into consideration.
-Depending on their number, certain staff can rotate (i.e. have day off on different day) if it is impossible to give everyone a free day.
+A good manager should take that into consideration.
+Depending on their number, certain staff can rotate (i.e. have a day off on a different day) if it is impossible to give everyone a free day.

 Recovery Mini-Block: Variation 2

-The second variation reverse the order of the recovery session and the day off.
+The second variation reverses the order of the recovery session and the day off.

 This variation has both pros and cons as variation number one.
 For example, in theory, it might be used to delay usage of the recovery means right after the game to allow for adaptation to take place and not to blunt the signaling with recovery procedures.
 Then on the second day, where the fatigue peaks, we can schedule the recovery session.
 I am not aware of any study that compared immediate recovery strategies versus delayed recovery strategies in terms of adaptation responses and recovery markers, so it might be something to experiment with.
 As with everything, this decision (to use variation one or two) might be made with the playing group to see what they prefer and change it when needed.
 Involving players is always a good thing if you ask me.

 The good thing with giving a day off immediately is that heads can be a bit cooler for the meetings and game review on the second day, and this can give extra time for the performance analyst to do their job.
 Doing some active recovery on the second day allows for the “engines” to warm up for the loading mini-block, as opposed to having the day off.
 The negative aspect is that athletes might have more days in a row at the training ground leading up to a game, and this can become burdensome in the long seasons.

 Having a day off on the first day after the match might create some issues with the injured players, especially if the medical staff is given a free day as well.
 Otherwise, both injured players and medical staff, if arriving on the training ground loses their day off.

 Recovery Mini-Block: Variation 3